 Welcome to the Lambeth Safeguarding Adults Board website.
-This site is for Lambeth residents, health and social care staff and provides important and relevant information about Safeguarding Adults with the aim of helping you to understand what adult safeguarding means and what you can do to get help and advice.
+This site is for Lambeth residents, health and social care staff and other professionals working in the borough, and provides important and relevant information about Safeguarding Adults with the aim of helping you to understand what adult safeguarding means and what you can do to get help and advice.
 It also gives you information about the Safeguarding Adults Board and how it functions, Deprivation of Liberty Safeguards and the Mental Capacity Act and information about what Training is available to Health and Social Care staff.

 What is Safeguarding Adults?